aidenwaring/CA_T3A2-A_MERN_App/README.md

 ## R3

-#### Application Archiecture Diagram
+#### Application Architecture Diagram

-*Shows almost flawless understanding of the high level structure of the app*
+*Shows almost flawless understanding of the high-level structure of the app*

 ## R4